-Welcome to Reception!
+Welcome to Moore Class!
 There are seven areas of learning and development we cover during Reception; all areas are inter-connected in order to ignite children’s enthusiasm and curiosity for learning.

 The early learning goals